Creating your own config files

 - What should be contained inside a

-object - Supported
+label_logicobject - Supported

-Quick note: Every object in the label_logic
+Quick note: Every object in the label_logic section must contain a sig, name, and weight field

-Field | Value | Explanation |
+| Field | Value | Explanation |

 sig |